Rodgers31/web-44-rodgers-otieno-web-sprint-challenge-advanced-web-applications/README.md

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**

 This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
 This sprint explored **advanced web applications**.
-During this sprint, you studied **React testing, client-side auth, HTTP methods, and Ziet**.
-In your challenge this week, you will demonstrate your mastery of these skills by creating **a login page**.
+During this sprint, you studied **React testing, client-side auth, HTTP methods, and Vercel**.

+In your challenge this week, you will demonstrate your mastery of these skills by creating **a login page** and **basic CRUD application.**

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.